Visco33/test/doc/README.md

-Cub
+test
 =====================

 Setup
 ---------------------
-[Cub](http://test.cash/) is the original Cub client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Cub transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[test](http://test.cash/) is the original test client and it builds the backbone of the network.
+However, it downloads and stores the entire history of test transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Cub on your native platform.
+The following are some helpful notes on how to run test on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/cub-qt (GUI, 32-bit) or bin/32/cubd (headless, 32-bit)
+- bin/32/test-qt (GUI, 32-bit) or bin/32/testd (headless, 32-bit)
-- bin/64/cub-qt (GUI, 64-bit) or bin/64/cubd (headless, 64-bit)
+- bin/64/test-qt (GUI, 64-bit) or bin/64/testd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run cub-qt.exe.
+Unpack the files into a directory, and then run test-qt.exe.

 ### OSX

-Drag Cub-Qt to your applications folder, and then run Cub-Qt.
+Drag test-Qt to your applications folder, and then run test-Qt.

 Building
 ---------------------
-The following are developer notes on how to build Cub on your native platform.
+The following are developer notes on how to build test on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)